LasiduDilshan/Cpp-MCQ-Finance-Solutions/README.md

 # C++ Projects

-Welcome to my C++ Projects repository!
-This collection features various projects that I've developed to enhance my C++ programming skills.
-The projects are designed for learners and focus on practical applications rather than complex algorithms or advanced features.
+Welcome to my C++ repository!
+This collection features a couple of small-scale applications that I’ve developed to enhance my C++ programming skills.
+These projects focus on practical applications and are intended for learners looking to build their understanding of C++.

 ## Repository Structure